alensiljak/gnucash-portfolio-webui/README.md

 # GnuCash Portfolio Web UI

-The code is written in Python on the server-side, and HTML/JavaScript/CSS on the client-side.
+The code is written in Python on the back-end, and HTML/JavaScript/CSS on the front-end.

 All the dependent libraries are listed in `requirements.txt` for Python and `package.json` for node.